Michael-R-Dickinson/Git-Journal/journal.md

 Todays Progress: Worked on fixing the positioning for the 20i services carousel through resizing.
 Also got a little bit of progress on the roving tab index for the 20i our work page.
 After a bit of struggle, I managed to bully some headings to fit my standardized component.

-Thoughts: This was a little bit of a slower da.
+Thoughts: This was a little bit of a slower day.
 Some components just aren't a fan of me.

+# 8/17/22

+Todays Progress: Managed to get all of my major PRs approved so I can move on to whatever Antonio has in mind for me.
+Also started looking into color and focus issues on the 20i site.

+Thoughts: Really happy to have those PRs approved and to be starting on something new.
+I did enjoy getting to work on some layout and component aspects of the site.